mambush/Intro-to-HTML-and-CSS/README.md

        * Serif-font have a small stroke at the edges of each letter.
        * They create a sense of formality and elegance.
        * Sans-serif fonts have clean line(no small strokes attached)They create a modern and minimalistic look.
+       * Monospace-fonts here all the letters have the same fixed width.
+They create a mechanical look.
+       * Cursive-fonts imitate human handwriting.
+       * Fantasy-fonts are decorative/playful fonts.